sk-code-01/mcp-clickhouse-server/README.md

 * `CLICKHOUSE_HOST`: The hostname of your ClickHouse server
 * `CLICKHOUSE_USER`: The username for authentication
 * `CLICKHOUSE_PASSWORD`: The password for authentication

+> [!CAUTION]
+> It is important to treat your MCP database user as you would any external client connecting to your database, granting only the minimum necessary privileges required for its operation.
+The use of default or administrative users should be strictly avoided at all times.

 #### Optional Variables
 * `CLICKHOUSE_PORT`: The port number of your ClickHouse server